LucaBonamino/restricted_algebraic_immunity/README.md

 #### Install via the wheels
-The links to the wheels are present in the <i>requirements.txt</i> file, to see which of the provided wheels is the one corresponding to your system, run the <code>python construct_wheel_url</code> and uncomment the line in the <i>requirements.txt</i> file corresponding to the output.
+The links of the wheels are present in the <i>requirements.txt</i> file.
+To see which of the provided wheels is the one corresponding to your system, run <code>python construct_wheel_url</code> and uncomment the line in the <i>requirements.txt</i> file corresponding to the output.

 #### Install full project
-Once you have either installed the <i>algebraic_immunity_utils</i> package from a local build or wou have uncommented the correct line in the <i>requirements.txt</i> file for it, you can install the full project.</br>
+Once you have either installed the <i>algebraic_immunity_utils</i> package from a local build or you have uncommented the correct line in the <i>requirements.txt</i> file corresponding to your system, you can install the full project.</br>
 Installing on the SageMath python environment</br>
 ```sage -pip install .```</br>
 Installing on a general Python environment</br>